dotway/Ai-Mentalyc-Solution-To-The-Assessment/README.md

 	1. Open the Anaconda Prompt.
 	2. Create a new environment:

-conda create --name document_buddy python=3.9
+conda create --name Ai-Mentalyc-Solution-To-The-Assessment Python 3.11.4

-(Replace document_buddy with your preferred environment name if desired).
+(Replace Ai-Mentalyc-Solution-To-The-Assessment with your preferred environment name if desired).

 	3. Activate the newly created environment: